- HCM310 - Healthcare Services and the Consumer

 Credit Hours: 3

-Explores predictive analytics in patient care environments and the impact on health care organizations.
-Overview EHR/EMR systems and how they support organizational functions related to patient care, registration and scheduling, clinical systems and health care professionals.
-Discusses current issues surrounding the use of big data, predictive analysis, and data conversion in clinical environments.
-Explores software platforms such as EPIC, Allscripts and Cerner, along with implementation/training for managerial/clinical decision making, business reporting/forecasting in healthcare environments.
-Prerequisite: HCM 366 with a grade of C or better.
-Restricted to Health Sciences major/minor.
+Explores information technology as a governance structure in patient care environments and the impact on systems management of healthcare organizations.
+The life cycle is examined, as well as EHR/EMR systems and their ROI and how they support organizational functions related to patient care, registration and scheduling, clinical and ancillary systems including CPOE, project management, and predictive analytics/informatics used for decision making.
+Discusses current issues surrounding the use of big data, data conversion, and interoperability in clinical environments.
+The complex regulatory environment is explored as well as cyberattacks, security, and HIPAA.
+Prerequisite: HCM 302, ENGL 101 (or higher), both with a grade of C or higher.
+Restricted to HCM major/minor.

 Credit Hours: 3